- ONGC is world's no. 3 E&P Company as per prestigious Platts ranking and is 22nd among Platts Top 250 global companies

-- Only Indian energy major in Fortune's Most Admired List 2012 under 'Mining, Crude Oil Production' category.
+- Only Indian energy major in Fortune's Most Admired List 2014 under 'Mining, Crude Oil Production' category (No. 7 worldwide - Up 3 places from previous year)

-- ONGC has been ranked 39th among the world's 105 largest listed companies in 'transparency in corporate reporting' by Transparency International making it the most transparent company in India.
+- Ranked 39 among the world's 105 largest listed companies in 'transparency in corporate reporting' by Transparency International making it the most transparent company in India

-- The Company won Petrofed Oil & Gas Industry Awards 2011 in three categories - "Environmental Sustainability: Company of the Year", "Human Resource Management: Company of the Year" and "Innovator of the Year: Team (Won by IOGPT)".
+- ONGC won Petrofed Oil & Gas Industry Awards 2011 in three categories - "Exploration & Production: Company of the Year", "Project Management (above Rs.
+2000 crore): Company of the Year" and "Innovator of the Year: Team (Won by IOGPT)"

 ONGC is the only fully–integrated petroleum company in India, operating along the entire hydrocarbon value chain.
 It has single-handedly scripted India's hydrocarbon saga.
 Some key pointers: